json-schema-org/community/docs/adr/2021-08-26-code-of-conduct.md

 ### Combination of Contributor Covenant and IETF BCP 54

 * Good, because we can pick the parts from BCP 54 that are applicable to our organization
-* Good, because we have clear inforcement for conduct which covers the whole Code of Conduct
+* Good, because we have clear enforcement for conduct which covers the whole Code of Conduct

 ## Links